 Don’t repeat-wash in one session

 A double-shampoo will simply strip your hair of its natural oils, and “squeaky-clean” is actually synonymous with “super-dry”, which is something you definitely don’t want.
-The advice from Toni & Guy Liverpool and other experts is not to use a shampoo twice in the same wash, but after every other wash, and to use a small amount of conditioner when you’re not shampooing.
+The advice from experts is not to use a shampoo twice in the same wash, but after every other wash, and to use a small amount of conditioner when you’re not shampooing.
 When you do use shampoo, use just half the amount recommended on the bottle.
 The result will be healthier hair that has a lot more body, and you’ll also reduce your shampoo expenditure by half.

 Careful with the timing